Originally Posted on February 20th, 2017

 Understanding the distinction between the two and knowing what’s required to complete these important steps will help you through the process of closing your business.

-Canceling your business – Master Business Licence/Business Registration
+Canceling your business – Master Business License/Business Registration

 You must submit all of the information that was provided when the business was first registered.
 This includes the company’s Business Identification Number (BIN), name, and type of business along with other information.